stockyard/stockyard.github.io/_posts/2015-12-15-On-Russias-crisis.md

 <!-- ![bank closures vs repo limits inverted](http://i.imgur.com/T38r6Ua.png) -->
 ![bank closures vs repo limits inverted](http://i.imgur.com/1ZcTPMe.png)

 It's rather obvious that one cannot say there's clear and definite pattern in the graph.
-Nonetheless, the trend that took stage since May, 2015, may be very well worth watching, and -- having in mind that Repo limits were once again lessened in December -- it will interesting to re-review these patterns some two or three months later.
+Nonetheless, the trend that took the stage since May, 2015, may be very well worth watching, and -- having in mind that Repo limits were once again lessened in December -- it will be interesting to come back and review these patterns again some two or three months later.